AltropInc/alt/doc/script/ParametricTypes.md

 can `IntPoint` be the subtype of `IntegralPoint`.

 It is considered as a usage case when we use a parametric class for a base class to derive subclass.
 Therefore, all parameters of the parametric class must be bound in the base class, either to a type or a value, or to a parameter of the derived class.
-This resembles the case of a function call in which you must provide all actual parameters, although you can use formal parameter in the outer function that encloses the function call.
+This resembles the case of a function call in which you must provide all actual parameters, although you can use formal parameters in the outer function that encloses the function call.

 ### Parametric Interface Type

 The input and output interface of a function or the input interface of a constructor can be parameterized.
-Unlike generic or template functions in other programming languages, aa ALT function with parametric interface type is a true callable type that can be called and executed directly without a static instantiation.
+Unlike generic or template functions in other programming languages, an ALT function with parametric interface type is a true callable type that can be called and executed directly without a static instantiation.
 Example:

 ```altscript
 func append_array_to_stream #(type ArrayT: array)(a: ArrayT; s: stream#(ArrayT.element_type))